alessandrofugazza/my-app-fe/README.md

 # my-app-fe
- Front end for My App
+ Front end for My App, a multi-purpose SPA built with React.